May 3rd 2011

 It just rained and snowed for 24 hours.
 Oh and there is another storm coming in tomorrow that will bring a few inches of snow.
 Inches!
 In late May!
 What the hell is wrong with this mountain?
 Two days ago I tried desperately to hold onto the fact that it was in fact spring time.
 I sat on the shores of Big Bear Lake in my Tommy Bahama chair, wearing shorts and enjoying a Alaskan Summer Ale in the sunshine.
 Then the clouds began moving in.
 It was soon to windy to fish.
 The wind was wiping up, blowing our lines back in.
 We had to pack up our gear and head home (With no fish to be had)

 When I woke up this morning, I thought I heard a snow plow in the distance, and I thought oh no, it can not be.
 It was in fact not a plow, but that doesn’t change the fact 24 hours of rain and cold has killed most of my garden.
+After spending all that time planting everything and making the garden look nice, a change in the weather has killed the whole appearance of the garden.
 The tomatoes are sad little piles of green, the flowers are wilted and brown, my herbs are pathetic.
-Plus we have two days of snow ahead of us!
+When things like this happen, you’re left with no motivation.
+My friend did tell me to consider bringing in a company like Valley View Landworks to improve my garden for me and fix the lawn and plants, maybe I’ll have a look at them.
+However, we have two days of snow ahead of us!
 Stupid mountain spring time.
 This years natural organic gardening is just not seeming meant to be!
+The garden will have to be fixed after this horrible weather is finished.